vanillaSlice/the-mono/projects/game-of-life/README.md

 ### Building

-*If you don't want to build the project yourself, head to [releases](https://github.com/vanillaSlice/GameOfLife/releases) and download one of the jar files from there.*

-To build the project yourself:

 1. Clone the project.
 2. Navigate to the project directory in your terminal/command prompt.
 3. If you have Gradle installed locally, run the Gradle Daemon: